ferraith/setuptools-antlr/README.rst

 All command line options of ANTLR are also available through the setuptools command.
 The user have the choice to pass the options on the command line or configure ANTLR in a dedicated section in the ``setup.cfg`` file.

 ANTLR grammars and its dependencies like imported grammars or token files are automatically detected.
-For each root-level grammar a Python package will be generated during execution of the ``antlr`` command.
+For each grammar a Python package will be generated during execution of the ``antlr`` command.

 Installation
 ------------